Can your coach help you with an integrated leadership model?

-When coaching leaders, including customer insight leaders, the main point it not models or theories.
+When mentoring leaders, including customer insight leaders, the main point is not models or theories.
 In fact, I find most of the time the most powerful thing I can do is to really listen.
 Valuing the time busy leaders have to reflect & think, is often the most powerful enabler of their development.

 But, on top of that, two other activities have proven useful.
 The first is providing an accountability structure (something I may come back to in another post) & the second is the use of a relevant coaching model.

 Now, coaching models are not mathematical & indeed many are really just a set of prescribed questions.
 But, the best are grounded in both psychological theory & experience of approaches that can help clients become more self-aware or feel empowered to make the changes they need.
 Most of these models can also be used by leaders themselves, as part of exploring their development or different leadership coaches.